ACLU of Maryland exists to empower Marylanders to exercise their rights so that the law values and uplifts their humanity.

 We are committed to open communication and honesty about our intentions, actions, and decisions.

 We partner with those who share our values to protect civil rights and civil liberties.

 We value people’s humanity, and are informed by historic and ongoing wrongs, so that we create processes and outcomes that balance the scales of justice.

 We can be counted on to honor our mission and values.

 We listen and align our actions to serve the people of Maryland and are answerable to the promises we make.

-The ACLU of Maryland is committed to centering race equity in our work, internally and externally, in order to better support and be accountable to communities of color, whose civil rights and civil liberties are systematically threatened by white supremacy.
+The ACLU of Maryland is committed to centering race equity in our work, internally and externally, in order to better support and be accountable to Black, Indigenous, and People of Color, whose civil rights and civil liberties are systematically threatened by white supremacy.
 We know that the ACLU of Maryland operates within and is often privileged by white supremacy.

-We will continue to learn about how structural racism and white supremacy operate in society and in our own organization in ways that diminish and minimize the contributions and power of people of color.
+We will continue to learn about how structural racism and white supremacy operate in society and in our own organization in ways that diminish and minimize the contributions and power of BIPOC.
 We will use intentional strategies to address racial inequity where we find it in our work both internally and externally.
-We hope that by making this commitment, the ACLU of Maryland can contribute to a more racially equitable reality, which we believe is vital to realizing the promise of rights and freedoms for all in our state.
+We hope that by making this commitment, the ACLU of Maryland can contribute to a more racially equitable reality, which we believe is vital to address inequities and fulfill the country's unrealized promise of justice and freedom for all.